View the original recipe via:

 Making your own crisps is very easy.
-You can use almost any kind of vegetable, but we kept it simply by using only 3 kinds.
+You can use almost any kind of vegetable, but we kept it simple by using only 3 kinds.
 Did you know you can also get them crispy in the oven if you want to have them even healthier without the oil?

-You can slice them any way you like, cut them into small thin pieces or long thin strips like we did.
-TOSS them with a little bit of all-purpose flour to prevent them from discoloring during frying.
+You can slice them any way you like, cut them into small thin pieces or long thin strips as we did.
+TOSS them with a little bit of all-purpose flour to prevent them from discolouring during frying.

 PREPARE a large bowl with paper kitchen towels and set aside.

 If you're using a pan for frying, you can easily check the temperature by dipping in a small piece of paper kitchen towel.
 When the oil starts to bubble, it's ready for adding the pieces of vegetable.

 Immediately bring them to taste using fine salt.
 Keep on frying until they're all done.
 Keep in mind the thinner they are, the faster they're done.
 Store them in an airtight container to keep them nice and crispy.

 We decided they taste amazing without any kind of dipping sauce, but you can of course for example dip them into aioli.
-We also love these crispy veggies on a main course dish, or even on top of a salad.
+We also love these crispy veggies on the main course dish, or even on top of a salad.